poly000/paisa2moneywallet/README.md

 then, run paisa2moneywallet, with Paisa export json (v4.8.1+ ~ ?) path as first parameter

-output will be MoneyWallet compatible CSV
+output CSV path as second parameter

 ## Limitations